MISP/misp-bloomfilter/README.md

                                 lookup a value in a bloomfilter
           -s, --streamlookup    lookup a set of value from stdin in a bloomfilter -d DBDIR, --dbdir=DBDIR
-                                Bloomfilters directory (default is '.')
+                                Bloom filters db directory (default is '.')

 Example
 -------

-Creating a bloomfilter database from the domain record type:
+Creating a bloom filter database from the domain record type:

     python misp-bloomfilter.py -f ../in/misp.xml -d ../db/ -t domain